Crustless Three-Cheese Tomato-Basil Quiche

 But making this Crustless Three-Cheese Tomato-Basil Quiche several times to get it right really wasn’t much of a hardship, because I gobbled up even the ones that didn’t set up well enough, and by the time I had the recipe I’m sharing in this post, I was wondering why it took me so long to think of making this type of crustless quiche.

-And right now I have an abundance of tomatoes and fresh basil at my house, and personally I think this is a perfect summer dish to spotlight the combination of tomatoes and basil, so I’m featuring it again to remind people to make it while the tomatoes and basil are still around.
-I’d cook it in a toaster oven if you don’t want to use the oven.
-But make it soon while you can still get that perfect summer combination of tomatoes and fresh basil!
+Of course this is a perfect summer dish to spotlight the combination of tomatoes and basil.
+But you can get good Roma tomatoes even in the winter and if you don’t mind splurging on some fresh basil I’d love this for breakfast during the holidays as well.
 And this will keep in the fridge for a few days and reheats well, so make it for Weekend Food Prep if you’re someone who likes to do that!

 Make it a Meal: